-Elijah twisted his hands together and then rubbed the front of his tunic.
-When the Lord put “neither dew nor rain” in his mouth, the brook stopped flowing.
-He tugged on his lower lip and looked sideways at Nathan.
-Where had “bake up a storm” come from?
-The Lord or his own imagination?
+Elijah twisted his hands together then rubbed the front of his tunic.
+When the Lord had put “neither dew nor rain” in his mouth, the brook stopped flowing.
+He tugged on his lower lip.
+Out at the city gate today, did the Lord have him say, “bake up a storm?”
+Or had he invented those words?

 He stood and pulled the flour barrel off the shelf.
 Would an empty barrel heft like this?
-Three sets of eyes helped him lift the lid.
-He turned the open mouth of the barrel toward the widow.
+Three sets of eyes followed his fingers.
+Elijah lifted the lid and turned the opening toward the widow.
 “Your flour barrel, ma’am.”

 “Wha…” Her mouth fell open.